The 5 Best Unsecured Business Loans

 LendingClub stands out for being one of the few online lenders that allows you to make monthly payments (instead of weekly).
 If you want an unsecured loan that you pay off on a monthly basis over a long term, it’s LendingClub or bust.

 Not all borrowers care about monthly payments, but these payments usually come with a much longer term than you’d find on a weekly paid loan.
 LendingClub offers terms ranging from one to five years.
-So not only do you not have to worry about how weekly payments will affect your budget, but you get the advantage of low payments spread out over several years.
+So not only do you not have to worry about how weekly payments will affect your budget, but you also get the advantage of low payments spread out over several years.

 That being said, borrowers complain that LendingClub has costly loan origination fees, so plan for that when you do your loan math.
-Also, LendingClub only offers unsecured loans up to $100,000.
+Also, LendingClub offers only unsecured loans up to $100,000.
 After that, it requires a blanket lien (which allows the lender to seize secured assets if you don’t repay the loan).
 But if you want a smaller unsecured loan with monthly payments, LendingClub is the way to go.

 - Longer repayment terms